NinaJ24/Expert_gen_1021/README.md

-# Expert_gen_1021
+# Chatbot-using-ChatGPT-and-Pinecone
-this is the code for expertgen app
+This is a chatbot using ChatGPT and Pinecone.